Procter & Gamble Company (The) (PG) Stock Analysis

 Frequently asked questions

-What does The Procter & Gamble Company do?
+What does Procter & Gamble Company (The) do?

 Is PG a dividend stock?

-Is PG overvalued at current prices?
+Is PG overvalued at current levels?

 What are the main risks for PG investors?